themanyone/whisper_dictation/README.md

 If there is no API key, or if ChatGPT is busy, it will ping a private language model running on http://localhost:5000.
 There are language models on [huggingface](https://huggingface.co/models) that produce intelligible conversation with 1 Gb of video RAM.
 So now whisper_dictation has its own, privacy-focused chat bot.
 The default language model is for research only.
 It's pretty limited to fit into such limited space, but rather chatty.
 He seems to excel at writing poetry, but is lacking in factual information.
 It is recommended that you edit `app.py` and choose a larger language model if your system supports it.

 Mimic3.
 If you install [mimic3](https://github.com/MycroftAI/mimic3) as a service, he will speak answers out loud.
 Follow the [instructions for setting up mimic3 as a Systemd Service](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).
 The `mimic3-server` is already lightening-fast on CPU.
-Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12.1 and won't compile with nvcc12...
+Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12+ and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup anyway.
 Regular `onnxruntime` works fine with mimic3.

 Female voice.
-You can also download other voices for mimic3 with `mimic3-download`.
-For a nice, female voice, download `en_US/vctk_low` and change the `params` line in `mimic3_client`, commenting the other line out, like so:
+For a nice, female voice, use  `mimic3-download` to obtain `en_US/vctk_low` and change the `params` line in `mimic3_client`, commenting the other line out, like so:

 ```
     # params = { 'text': text, "lengthScale": "0.6" }